striezel/weather-information-collector/readme.md

-weather-information-collector is a tool that collects weather information from various available ReST API services (currently OpenWeatherMap, DarkSky, Weatherbit, Weatherstack and Open-meteo) and stores the information in a database.
+weather-information-collector is a tool that collects weather information from various available ReST API services (currently OpenWeatherMap, DarkSky, Weatherbit, Weatherstack and Open-Meteo) and stores the information in a database.
 Currently only MySQL and compatible DBMS like MariaDB are supported.

 Data collection tasks can be configured individually.